Medicare Plus Choice (M+C): Interim Final Rule

 (c) An M+C organization that operates an M+C

-plan through subcontracted physician groups
+plan through subcontracted physician groups or other

 subcontracted networks of health care professionals must provide that